Bleu (musician)

-William James McAuley III (born July 18, 1975), best known by his performing name, Bleu, is an American musician, singer, songwriter and record producer.
+William James McAuley III (born July 18, 1975), alias Bleu, is an American musician and a record producer.
 He has written and produced songs for Demi Lovato, Selena Gomez, John Oates, Michelle Branch, Hey Violet, Big Freedia, and the Jonas Brothers, and has won multiple Independent Music Awards for his work with Air Traffic Controller.

 In addition to his solo act, for which he was signed to Columbia Records, McAuley has been in a number of bands over the years, including a duo with Alexz Johnson called Johnson & McAuley, Electric Light Orchestra-style power pop band LEO, and a Mutt Lange homage super-group called LoudLion with Taylor Locke of Rooney and Allison Robertson of The Donnas.

 McAuley's songs have been featured on soundtracks like Spider-Man and The Hills Have Eyes 2.
 In 2014, he wrote and produced all the soundtrack songs for Tinker Bell and the Legend of the Neverbeast, one of which is a duet featuring himself and KT Tunstall on vocals.

 Career

 Early career

 Bleu graduated from the Berklee College of Music in Boston, Massachusetts.
-Bleu was known in the local Boston music scene for his live shows and work with other musicians, and received some local notoriety for his debut effort A Bing Bang Holidang, which was a charity benefit for the Boston Institute for Arts Therapy.
+Bleu was known in the local Boston music scene for his live shows and work with other musicians, and received some local fame for his debut effort A Bing Bang Holidang, which was a charity benefit for the Boston Institute for Arts Therapy.
 A single from that record, "Boston All Star 12 Dayz," received some local airplay, featuring famous local musicians and acts from Guster and The Mighty Mighty Bosstones as well as Kay Hanley of Letters to Cleo and Bill Janovitz.

 Bleu would soon follow with his Workaday Day EP before releasing his first proper album, Headroom.
 Released via Lunch Records, it received generally positive reviews, but did not take off until Bleu's entry into the WBCN Rock & Roll Rumble, which he won in 2001.
 This led him to local opening slots with Jump, Little Children and Ben Folds.
 He would later win a Boston Music Award for "Best Boston Band" (as well as be nominated for 5 in his career), and land a major label contract.